ghollies/Rising-Constellation-FAQ/content/en/docs/Concepts/_index.md

 It makes actions performed by Erased and other agents more difficult

 ### What exactly does Cybersecurity do? ![cybersecurity](/images/cybersecurity.PNG)
 Inspects and removes enemy malware in the system, reducing enemy visibility.
+Each 100 points in cybersecurity removes malware at the rate of 1 per 12 hours.
 See [Infiltration](/docs/agents/erased/#infiltration)

 ### Resources